Hastings: Governance

 By a charter of Elizabeth I in 1589 the bailiff was replaced by a mayor, by which time the town's importance was dwindling.
 In the Georgian era, patronage of such seaside places (such as nearby Brighton) gave it a new lease of life so that, when the time came with the reform of English local government in 1888, Hastings became a county borough, responsible for all its local services, independent of the surrounding county, then Sussex (East); less than one hundred years later, in 1974, that status was abolished.

 Hastings Borough Council is now in the second tier of local government, below East Sussex County Council.

+Local government reorganisation is being considered for the area.
+In July 2026, the government announced reforms across East Sussex which included abolishing Hastings Borough Council and creating an East Sussex unitary authority covering most of the county council's current area.
+In September 2026 these proposals were paused for further review.